lachrist/aran/README.md

   assert(a.prototype === undefined); // Success
   assert(Reflect.getOwnPropertyDescriptor(a, "prototype") === undefined);
   ```
-  This issue could be solved by not transforming arrows to functions but we feel that having one single application process is worth this Heisenbug.
+  This issue could be solved by not transforming arrows to functions.
 * *Constructing Arrow Proxies*:
   Normally, a proxy wrapping an arrow function should never call its `construct` handler.
   This is not the case for instrumented code because Aran transforms arrows into functions that throw a type error when the `new.target` is defined.
-  In the code below, the assertion should pass but it fails after instrumentation:
   ```js
   const a = () => {};
   const p = new Proxy(a, {